daniel-furman/daniel-furman-old/programming.md

-# Programming Competencies
+## Programming Competencies

 ---

-A list that details many of some of the things I program.
-Exhaustive as per Jan 7 2021.
+Details many of the things I program (as of Jan 7 2021).

 ---